Contributors: Melissa Wallace, Roger Powell

 Technician (Extrinsic) Limitations

-- A standard operating procedure (SOP) should always be used on a designated plain and standardised volume of urine to provide accurate, reproducible and consistent results.
+- A standard operating procedure (SOP) should always be used on a designated plain and standardized volume of urine to provide accurate, reproducible and consistent results.
 This allows disease changes and therapy to be monitored over time accurately, no matter who performs the testing.
 Experience adds to the familiarity and speed over time.

 Normal (Reference) Values